rixx/books.rixx.de/data/reviews/cory-doctorow/little-brother/index.md

 ---

 Cory is always preaching.
 I don't like preachy books (look at all my Narnia hate).
-Even when I like the message, as I do here, I'd like to be taken a bit more seriously as a reader.
+Even when I like the message, as I do here, I'd like to be taken more seriously as a reader.